Lightning-Universe/lightning-flash/docs/source/reference/task.rst

 General Task
 ############

 A majority of data science problems that involve machine learning can be tackled using Task.
-With task you can:
+With Task you can:

 - Pass an arbitrary model
 - Pass an arbitrary loss
 - Pass an arbitrary optimizer